2025–26 Phoenix Suns season: Front office changes

 In an interview, Suns owner Mat Ishbia revealed that organizational changes to the front office would take place during the offseason, describing them as the most significant adjustments to be made before addressing the head coaching position.
 In early April, reports surfaced that the Suns were exploring the possibility of hiring former Golden State Warriors general manager Bob Myers to be their general manager.
-However, on May 1, the team announced that Brian Gregory—formerly a college basketball head coach and the Suns’ vice president of player programming—had been promoted to general manager.
-James Jones, who previously served as general manager and team president, transitioned to a senior advisor role for the remainder of his contract, which expired at the start of free agency, before being appointed as the NBA’s Executive Vice President and Head of Basketball Operations on July 9, succeeding Joe Dumars.
-Additionally, the Suns promoted director of scouting Oronde Taliaferro to assistant general manager and expanded chief innovation officer Paul Rivers’ responsibilities to include basketball operations.
+However, on May 1, the team announced that Brian Gregory—formerly a college basketball head coach and the Suns' vice president of player programming—had been promoted to general manager.
+James Jones, who previously served as general manager and team president, transitioned to a senior advisor role for the remainder of his contract, which expired at the start of free agency, before being appointed as the NBA's Executive Vice President and Head of Basketball Operations on July 9, succeeding Joe Dumars.
+Additionally, the Suns promoted director of scouting Oronde Taliaferro to assistant general manager and expanded chief innovation officer Paul Rivers' responsibilities to include basketball operations.
+On September 22, it was announced that Steve Nash would return to the Suns as a senior advisor, with him also slated to join his planned position for Amazon Prime Video's own NBA TV-based program on their streaming service in the process (with him retaining his position with Amazon Prime for this season while doing pre-game work there).
+Finally, on October 4, the Suns would hire former Detroit Pistons senior advisor Ed Stefanski to be their new front office advisor to go alongside Steve Nash.